German 10-year yield gap with gilts around widest since 2010

 Just this week, surveys showed rocketing British business led the way in Europe's slowly improving economy in July.
 Euro zone firms returned to growth, but only just.

-Since the beginning of 2013, yields on 10-year UK gilts have risen some 50 basis points, while equivalent German borrowing costs increased about 25 bps.
+Since the beginning of 2013, yields on 10-year UK gilts have risen 51 basis points, while equivalent German borrowing costs increased 25 bps.

 "UK data seems to be improving quite markedly," Harvinder Sian, rate strategist at RBS, said.